How to Build Your Email Marketing Process Starting from Scratch

 That’s how we’re able to hit the ground running with energy to spare for creativity.

 As a store owner, you might not have years of email marketing experience under your belt.
-But don’t worry, we’re about to share the formula we use for every one of our projects.
-Add some of these processes to your toolbox and you’ll also hit the email marketing track running!
+But add some of these processes to your toolbox and you’ll also hit the email marketing track running!

 First a little background

 At Fuel Made, we define email marketing projects as four recurring phases: Audit, Strategy, Implementation, and Analysis.

 Everything works hand-in-hand.
 The Audit informs the Strategy, which informs the copy, which informs the design, which informs the Klaviyo set up, and each step in between.

 For example, knowing what’s technically possible in Klaviyo helps decide how to structure the copy and how to build the email.
 Or, seeing great results from one type of email leads to the addition of similar emails.
 That’s why these processes are iterative.

 You can’t learn all these skills overnight.
 And you likely can’t hire all of these experts on your team without breaking the bank.
 But if hiring an agency isn’t an option, keep reading because there’s a lot you can do on your own with Klaviyo!

 To help you take action, we’ll illustrate each email marketing phase using examples from one of our clients in the beauty industry.